Rachel-Pulicken/L-T-project1/README.md

 ## Resume Builder Pro

 **Resume Builder Pro** is a responsive web-based application that allows users to create professional resumes quickly and easily.
-With a clean design and dynamic features, it helps job seekers build resumes that are both visually appealing and well-structured.
+With a clean design and dynamic features, it helps job seekers build resumes that are both visually appealing and well-structured

 ---